 They say that Charlottesville and UVA have sticky sidewalks – meaning once you walk on them you always feel pulled back here.
 That was certainly the case for me.
 I first fell in love with UVA and Charlottesville as an undergrad student and loved it so much I stayed for medical school.
 I headed north to Boston for residency, chief year and the start of my career, but always felt I wanted to come back and practice at UVA.
-In 2014, I convinced my husband to leave Boston, and joined the general medicine faculty at University Physicians Charlottesville.
-I joined the CORE faculty shortly afterwards.
+In 2014, I joined the general medicine faculty at University Physicians Charlottesville and shortly afterwards became part of the CORE faculty.

-I enjoy caring for my patients and teaching medical students and residents, and strive to improve the quality of the patient experience.
-It’s been great to work alongside the former residents and attendings that I looked up to as a medical student, and I feel fortunate to now call them my colleagues.
+I enjoy caring for my patients and teaching medical students and residents, while striving to improve the quality of the patient experience.
+While UVA has always been known for its telemedicine program in the rural parts of Virginia, it’s been exciting to be a part of its integration at the primary care level.
+It’s been rewarding to work alongside the former residents and attendings that I looked up to as a medical student, and I feel fortunate to now call them my colleagues.

 I’ve heard it called ‘Rotunda Fever,’ an infectious disease that draws one near to the University.
 I caught it when interviewing for residency in 2007.
 Despite travel travails and almost showing up to my interview in freshly bought khakis with tags hanging off, I was struck by the esprit de corps among the residents and faculty.
 I matched to UVA and arrived in the summer of 2007 to begin my intern year.
 While residency was at times tiring, it was easy to recharge in Charlottesville.
 The University brings big city attractions and amenities to the area without the irritations of big city life, and it’s an absolutely beautiful place to live.
 Enjoying local farms and wineries, Shenandoah National Park, UVA sports, big name concerts, great dining – it’s all here.
 My wife and I found it easy to build connections in the community for our boys and, simply put, we have thrived here as a family.

 Given that “Rotunda Fever” is a hard illness to cure, we were thrilled to return to UVA and Charlottesville in the summer of 2014 after three years in Tampa, Florida, where I completed a fellowship in oncology at the H. Lee Moffitt Cancer Center.
-I am proud to be a faculty member in the Department of Medicine and Division of Hematology-Oncology, and look forward to contributing to the tradition of patient care, teaching, and research excellence that make our program great.
+I now serve as the fellowship director for Hematology and Oncology and am proud to contribute to the tradition of patient care, teaching, and research excellence that make our programs and department great.

-I am an Associate Professor of Medicine and the Section Head of Hospital Medicine.
+I am an Associate Professor of Medicine and the Vice Chair of Inpatient Clinical Operations for the Department of Medicine.
 A Virginian by birth, I did residency training at Stanford and stayed there for Chief Residency and almost a decade on teaching faculty.
 I returned to my native state with my wife and now-teenage children in 2014.
 Simply put, I don’t think there is a better academic medical center in a town as inviting as Charlottesville anywhere else in the country.
 The community here is enormously welcoming.
 I live 8 miles from a National Park and have never run out of new ways to spend time outdoors.

 UVA has been a wonderful place to practice medicine, learn together with students and residents, and develop ways to more safely and effectively care for patients.
 I practice in a Department in which I feel supported by my peers and our leadership.
 There is a true enthusiasm for clinical medicine and commitment to education that is uncommon.
 I look forward to meeting you.

 I am a professor of medicine and chief of the Division of General, Geriatric, Palliative and Hospital Medicine.
 I came from Penn Med to do residency training in the UVA primary care track, and haven’t looked back since.
 I worked as clinical faculty at a community health center and then joined the full-time faculty to run University Medical Associates (UMA), the resident-faculty clinic.
 I love taking care of patients who are currently underserved, and especially like teaching residents in clinic and on the wards.
-Charlottesville has now been my home for 24 years and I can’t imagine a better place to train and live.
+I’m also a co-founder of the Charlottesville Free Clinic, where many residents have volunteered, and now am the physician lead for community-based COVID-19 outreach testing.
+Charlottesville has now been my home for 30 years and I can’t imagine a better place to train and live.